bpa/burgle/README.md

 ## Floor Generator ##
 The primary purpose of this project.
 Assists play by generating floors for games.
 Aiming for pure javascript with no dependencies.
-Thanks to a contribution (I'll get your name from Tim, I promise) from another player/developer, this can be installed as an app on your phone.
+Thanks to a contribution from another player/developer, this can be installed as an app on your phone.

 ### Running
 I'm able to just open the index.html found in the base directory.
 If that doesn't work, try nodejs: